vault27/Foundation/ssl.md

 - Pseudorandom number generators (PRNGs) - used in programming - not suitable for cryptography - use small amounts of true random data to get them going.
 This process is known as seeding.
 From the seed, PRNGs produce unlimited amounts of pseudorandom data on demand
 - Cryptographic pseudo- random number generators (CPRNGs) - PRNGs that are also unpredictable

+### Digital signature
+- Digital signature - this is encrypted (with private key) hash of a data - non repudiation
+- Person 1 encrypts hash of the message with its private key

+Algorithms
+- RSA - first digital signature, de facto standard
+- Elgamal - it differs from Elgamal encryption scheme.
+Native Elgamal signature algorithm is rarely used.
+DSA is much more popular
+- DSA - extension of Elgamal, better than Elgamal.
+Can be used only for signing, not encryption
+- Elliptic curve digital signature algorithm (ECDSA) - extension of Elgamal

+## Elliptic curve cryptography
+- This public key system.
+The same as RSA.
+- ECC key 256 bits is the same as 3072 RSA key.
+So ECC can use smaller keys.
+- ECC key 384 bits - US government top secret

+## (Perfect) Forward Secrecy
+- Forward because it avoids: if attacker captures encrypted traffic and then later he gets private key and can decrypt everything
+- If SSL RSA is used for key exchange, however if you have server’s private key you can decrypt session keys and then decrypt all traffic.
+- Instead of RSA DiffieHelman can be used, then even if you have access to private key, you cannot get session keys - this feature is called forward secrecy
+- And if you choose Ethemeral Diffie-Hellman then you achieve Perfect Forward Secrecy

 ## Protocols
 - SSLv1(out of date, vulnerable)
 - SSLv2(do not use)